 A better way to monitor cleanliness

-At UV Micro we use a variety of methods and technologies to determine how clean or contaminated a surface or water may be at a particular point in time.
+At UV Micro we use a variety of methods and technologies to determine how clean or contaminated an item or surface may be at a particular point in time.
 Our methods are scientific and are extremely reliable.

 A key feature of ATP monitoring systems is the use of bioluminescence technology to identify and measure adenosine triphosphate, commonly known as ATP